ward/run/_drafts/2021-08-07-slovenia-trip.md

 either, so we continued on.
 Saw some more things, found a place for dinner and a drink.
 We took our time with that because the plane was likely to be delayed.
 Afterwards we got an ice cream from a pretty fancy place with some exotic sounding selections.
 If you are ever in Ljubljana, you might as well check them out.
-They're called "Cacao" ({% include location.html lat=46.0515768 lon=14.5071166 description="Cacao ice cream parlor." %}) and are located in the centre, near the Tromostovje bridge across the Ljubljanica.
-After all that, we made our way back to the car (totalled about 9 km of walking around Ljublana) and from there to the airport.
+They're called "Cacao" ({% include location.html lat=46.0515768 lon=14.5071166 description="Cacao ice cream parlor." %}) and are located in the centre, near the Tromostovje bridge across the Ljubljanica river.
+After all that, we made our way back to the car (totalled about 9 km of walking around Ljubljana) and from there to the airport.
 Had to wait quite a while for our much delayed plane, but in the end we got back home safe and sound.

+{% include image.html domain=site.baseurl url='/assets/img/202107-slovenia/20210801_114556.webp' description='Ljubljana dragons!' %}

 Parting note: the entire week I finished maybe 2 streets in Citystrides (see [Heatmap Goals][heatmapgoals]), mostly because roads in tiny villages in Slovenia do not get a name, a house just has _village name, number_ as address.
 The walking around Ljubljana finished about 25, because streets did have names there.

+Parting parting note: If you want more detail on parts of this trip in order to plan your own, feel free to shoot me a message.

+Parting parting parting note: As you perhaps can tell, the photos are compressed down a bunch to save bandwidth.
+If you want any in better quality, I do still have the originals.

 [heatmapgoals]: {{ site.baseurl }}{% post_url 2021-05-21-heatmap-goals %} "Heatmap Goals (21 May 2021)"